kaptsov/devman_telegram_space/README.md

 pip install -r requirements.txt
 ```

-For the script to work, you should create a **".env"** file, in which you need to create three variables:
+For the script to work, create the **".env"** file in the project folder, in which you need to create variables:

 ```
 NASA_TOKEN="token"